nishit546/OpenPrep-AI/SECURITY.md

 **Do not open a public GitHub issue for security vulnerabilities.**

-Instead, please report security vulnerabilities by emailing us at **security@openprep.ai**.
+Instead, please report security vulnerabilities by emailing us at **nishit.g.doshi.cg@gmail.com**.

 Please include the following details in your report: